 Based on the physical location of the buyer or the seller, state consumer protection laws may apply to your transaction on eBay and may limit what you can legally sell.
 For information about your state’s motors regulations, please visit your local Department of Motor Vehicles website.

-Review our vehicle and vehicle parts and accessories policy - opens in new window or tabfor more information on what's allowed and what's not when listing on eBay Motors.
+Review our Vehicle, parts and accessories policy - opens in new window or tab for more information on what’s allowed and what’s not when listing on eBay Motors.

 Selling parts and accessories